noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

   // ^ and make it available, e.g. case poop => s"the value was $poop"
   case _ => "default branch"

+// typed pattern matching
+// you have to specify the fkn params, e.g. in case classes
+// uses scala 2 syntax
+notification match {
+    case Email(sender, title, _) => // _ means the third param isnt used
+      s"You got an email from $sender with title: $title" case SMS(number, message) =>
+      s"You got an SMS from $number!
+Message: $message" case VoiceRecording(name, link) =>
+      s"You received a Voice Recording from $name!
+Click the link to hear it: $link" }

+// matching on type only
+def goIdle(device: Device) = device match {
+  case p: Phone => p.screenOff
+  case c: Computer => c.screenSaverOn
+}

 //////////////////////////////////
 // for comprehensions